operate-first/community/README.md

 ## Bootstrapping

-This repository is the home to an initiative to bring a formal _community architecture_ process to the Operate First efforts.
+This repository is the home to efforts to bring a formal _community architecture_ process to the Operate First initiative.
+The scope of this initiative is large enough with a multi-community impact to warrant going from an organic community effort to a managed community.
 This initiative is in the beginning stages (bootstrapping) of defining and performing this work.

 # Contributing